chingu-voyages/soloproject-tier2-gamenight/README.md

 There needs to be at least three different rendered pages(or components) that appear as a user progresses through the game.
+Every page should be responsive, and fit correctly into a mobile sized screen, as well as desktop.

-> 1) A home page, or start screen
+1) A home page, or start screen
-> 2) A selection page, where a user selects the champion they would like to enter battle with
+2) A selection page, where a user selects the champion they would like to enter battle with
-> 3) The battle simulation screen
+3) The battle simulation screen

-> > a)battle simulation should display the enemy or monster image.
+   >a)battle simulation should display the enemy or monster image.

-> > b)battle simulation should also display the player image.
+   >b)battle simulation should also display the player image.

-> > c)Enemy and player health or hitpoints should be displayed at all times.
+   >c)Enemy and player health or hitpoints should be displayed at all times.

-> > d) information about the results of the users actions, and enemy actions should be displayed during the length of the battle.
+   >d) information about the results of the users actions, and enemy actions should be displayed during the length of the battle.

-> > e) text results can fade away or be replaced, but make sure the user has time to see them.
+   >e) text results can fade away or be replaced, but make sure the user has time to see them.

-> 4) The results of the battle.
+4) The results of the battle.
 This can be displayed over the battle simulation.

 ## User Interface

 [] User clicks a button or link that leads them to the selection page(component).

 [] In the selection page the user has at least three different characters to choose from.

 [] Along with displaying a picture of the character, an informative text should appear and change to explain to the user what the characters special traits, abilities or skills are.

 [] When the character is selected from the selection page, the user should be sent to the battle page(or component).

-[] In the battle page the user's turn should be first [] The users character should have at least two abilities it can select against the enemy.
+[] In the battle page the user's turn should be first .

+[] The users character should have at least two abilities it can select against the enemy.

 >> for example:  fight and defend

 [] Once a user has chosen an action, the results of this action should be carried out on the battle screen/page

 >> Hitpoints or health of the player and enemy should be impacted by both the players turn and the enemies turn
 >> text should display saying what the player chose to do, and what damage the player has inflicted
 >> on the enemies turn, the action of the enemy should be displayed and the damage the player recieves displayed
 >> Remember that the hit-points/health should reflect the damage done to both the player and the enemy at the end of the turn.

 []  A battle is won once the enemies hit points have been reduced to at or below 0.

 []  A battle is lost once the players hit points have been reduced to at or below 0.

 >> Remeber to make it possible for the player to lose a battle, for example by defending multiple times, so that evaluators can see lost battle results as well as the win battle results.

 ## Special Notes
 [] Data does not have to be stored between pages.

 [] Refreshing can lead to the home (start game) page, or the same page the user is currently on.

 [] When creating the battle in code, using a random number within the scope of the player and enemies hit points is adventageous.

 ### Stretch (optional) goals
 [] Give each character a set of 'stats' that influence how the battle actions effect the outcome.

 [] Give the enemy and player dialog to say during thier turns in battle.

 [] Give a visual indication of the player in the battle page to show that they are 'defending' or 'fighting'

 Let the adventure begin!